-The Lord Jesus was to be the ultimate and final King of kings , Who would sit on David's throne, but this would only happen in God's timing and would be carried out to fulfil God's perfect plan and purposes for the redemption of the whole world.
-This promised offspring, was to be born into the human race - as God's final Prophet and Priest and He was to be crowned King of Israel by His people - and the Lord Jesus was also to be Saviour of the whole world.
+The Lord Jesus was to be the ultimate and final King of kings Who would sit on David's throne, but this would only happen in God's timing and would be carried out to fulfil God's perfect plan and purpose for the redemption of the whole world.
+This promised offspring was to be born into the human race as God's final Prophet and Priest, and He was to be crowned King of Israel by His people - and the Lord Jesus was also to be Saviour of the whole world.

-It was not because of David's exemplary life or military successes that this great honour was conferred upon him, for he became embroiled in many indiscretions, ungodly actions and sinful acts against the Lord.
-But he trusted God in his heart and believed His Words were steadfast and sure - and so God chose David to be one man, through whom His own name and nature would be manifested, to a lost world, in need of salvation.
+It was not because of David's exemplary life or military successes that this great honour was conferred upon him, for during his life he was embroiled in many indiscretions, ungodly actions, and sinful acts against the Lord.
+But he trusted God in his heart and believed His Words were steadfast and sure - and so God chose David to be one man through whom His own name and nature would be manifested to a lost world in need of salvation.

-The Lord could easily have done all these great things, without informing David - but in His grace and love, and according to His knowledge and wisdom, the Lord shared this information with the shepherd king of Israel - who recognized the loving-kindness of his Creator - in giving him this information.
+The Lord could easily have done all these great things without informing David - but in His grace and love, and according to His knowledge and wisdom, the Lord shared this information with the shepherd king of Israel who recognised the loving-kindness of his Creator in giving him this information.

-The promise that the Lord made to David, is indeed, wonderful, and will be fulfilled at Christ's return to earth to set up His kingdom - but the many precious promises that He has given to you and to me are no less wonderful.
-Let us never take our salvation for granted,. and let us never treat as insignificant our eternal position in Christ, our future inheritance, the forgiveness of sins and everlasting life - for what God has said He will fulfill - not because of who we are.. but for the honour of His holy name and to the glory of Jesus Christ - our God and Saviour.
+The promise that the Lord made to David is wonderful, and will be fulfilled at Christ's return to earth to set up His kingdom - but the many precious promises that He has given to you and to me are no less wonderful.
+Let us never take our salvation for granted, and let us never treat as insignificant our eternal position in Christ, our future inheritance, the forgiveness of sins, and everlasting life - for what God has said He will fulfil - not because of who we are but for the honour of His holy name and to the glory of Jesus Christ - our God and Saviour.

-Heavenly Father, the promise you gave to David, that there would always be a Man to sit on his throne, is indeed, wonderful - but there is no more a wonderful and glorious truth, than to know that You loved me so much that you sent Jesus, to pay for the price of my sin.. and that by His resurrection, He broke the power of sin in my life - and caused me to be called a son of God, and a joint-heir with Christ - for which I will continue to be eternally grateful.
-May all I say and do be to the honour of Your name, for You alone are worthy - thank You Father, in Jesus name, AMEN.
+Heavenly Father, the promise you gave to David, that there would always be a Man to sit on his throne, is indeed wonderful.
+But the most wonderful and glorious truth is this; You loved me so much that you sent Jesus to pay for the price of my sin and that by His Resurrection, He broke the power of sin in my life and caused me to be called a son of God and a joint-heir with Christ.
+Lord, for this I will continue to be eternally grateful.
+May all I say and do be to the honour of Your name, for You alone are worthy.
+Thank You, Father.
+In Jesus' name, AMEN.